ShrillP/Max-Border-of-String/README.md

 ## Methodology
 - The border array `border[0..n‑1]` of a string `x[0..n‑1]` is an array of size n , where bordar[i] = size of the maximal border of the string `x[i..n-1]`
   - In other words, the maximal border of a string is the longest substring that is both the prefix and suffix

+- Examples:
+  - `ababbcd` does not have a border as there is no set of characters that exist both as a prefix and suffix
+  - `ababbca` has a border a
+  - `abab` has a border ab
+  - `ababa` has a border a and aba

 ## Drawbacks
 This program can only be used with type strings that are of length 12 or shorter.